-Pots & Pans Cottage is a dog-friendly cottage, and well-behaved dogs are very welcome to stay, the cottage is perfectly located to access plenty of dog walking opportunities around Uppermill and Saddleworth.
+Pots & Pans Cottage is a dog-friendly cottage, and well-behaved dogs are very welcome to stay.
+All we ask is that you don’t allow your dogs to sit on the furniture or beds.
+The garden of the cottage is not secure, therefore inquisitive dogs shouldn’t be left outside unattended.
+The cottage is, however, perfectly located to access plenty of dog walking opportunities around Uppermill and Saddleworth.

 Please be aware that during Lambing season if you are out and about with your dog in the fields around Saddleworth please make sure to keep your dogs on a lead and take extra care when using public footpaths across farmland.